osama22711/Books/Head_First_Design_patterns/README.md

     * State transitions can be controlled by the state classes or by the context classes.
     * Using the state pattern will typically result in a greater number of classes in your design.
     * State classes may be shared among Context instances.
+11. * The Proxy pattern provides a representative for another object in order to control the client's access to it. there are a number of ways it can manage that access.
+    * A Remote Proxy manages interaction between a client and a remote object.
+    * A Virtual Proxy controls access to an object that is expensive to instantiate.
+    * A  Protection Proxy controls access to the methods of an object based on the caller.
+    * Many other variants of the Proxy Pattern exist including caching proxies, synchronization proxies, firewall proxies, copy-on-write proxies, and so on.
+    * Proxy is structurally similar to Decorator, but the two differ in their purpose.
+    * The Decorator Pattern adds behavior to an object, while a proxy controls access.
+    * Java's built-in support for Proxy can build a dynamic proxy class on demand and dispatch all calls on it to a handler of your choosing.
+    * Like any wrapper, proxies will increase the number of classes and objects in your designs.

 ---
 # Design Patterns